 Translate this Page

-The City of Portland and Multnomah County are developed an ordinance that would help Portland transition away from gas leaf blowers to electric leaf blowers.
-This new policy goes starts January 1, 2026, and the full ban goes into effect in 2028.
+The City of Portland and Multnomah County developed this ordinance, which will help Portland transition away from gas leaf blowers to electric leaf blowers.

 Health impacts, environmental justice, and equity